harness/developer-hub/docs/self-managed-enterprise-edition/deploy-with-kots/kubernetes-cluster-on-prem-kubernetes-cluster-setup.md

 ## Step 2: Set up networking requirements

-Perform the following steps to ensure that you have the Load Balancer set up for Harness Self-Managed Enterprise Edition.
+Perform the following steps to ensure that you have the load balancer set up for Harness Self-Managed Enterprise Edition.

 Later, when you set up the kustomization for Harness Self-Managed Enterprise Edition, you will provide an IP address for the cluster load balancer settings.